 \section{Affine Deformations}

 We start with the study of point correspondences under affine deformations.
 This has both a practical and a theoretical impact.
-On the practical side, we shall see that one can write the matching constraint in a similar manner to the classical epipolar geometry.
-Thus, finding correspondences between two images of an affinely deforming configuration of points can essentially be done with the same machinery as that for the case of classical images of rigidly moving bodies.
-Of course, we consider only invertible affine deformations.
-This is choice is motivated to avoid degenerated situations, where two distincts points collapses to a single points after the deformation.
+On the practical side, we shall see that one can write a matching constraint similar to classical epipolar geometry.
+Thus, finding correspondences between two images of an affinely deforming configuration of points can be done with the same machinery as in the classical case of images of rigidly moving bodies.
+We consider only invertible affine deformations to avoid degenerate situations where distinct points collapse to a single point after the deformation.

 On the theoretical front, we shall use this result extensively in the sequel.